Professor Paul Whitty

 (Georges Perec; Species of Spaces; 1974)

 somewhere a field is a research project exploring the soundscape, and the use of sound-making devices, in a rural site in the parish of Netherexe, Devon.
 The former border between the Hundreds of Wonford and Highridge runs across the site, and is now the boundary between the Parishes of Netherexe to the North and Brampford Speke to the South.
 The site consists of five fields and an area known as 'rough marsh' that runs next to the River Exe.
 The fields are bordered by the river on three sides and even on a casual inspection it is possible to see evidence of the changing course of the river with old river beds and disused channels.
 You can also see culverts cutting through the embankment of a disused railway line and providing evidence of former streams and tributary channels of the Exe.
-You can find out more about the project here.
+Find out more about the project somewhere a field.

 Get Rid! or the sounding cultures of grassroots football (2016-2018)